Septic tank: Description

 A septic tank consists of one or more concrete or plastic tanks of between 4,500 and 7,500 litres (1,000 and 2,000 gallons); one end is connected to an inlet wastewater pipe and the other to a septic drain field.
 Generally these pipe connections are made with a T pipe, allowing liquid to enter and exit without disturbing any crust on the surface.
 Today, the design of the tank usually incorporates two chambers, each equipped with an access opening and cover, and separated by a dividing wall with openings located about midway between the floor and roof of the tank.

 Wastewater enters the first chamber of the tank, allowing solids to settle and scum to float.
 The settled solids are anaerobically digested, reducing the volume of solids.
 The liquid component flows through the dividing wall into the second chamber, where further settlement takes place.
-The excess liquid, now in a generally clear condition, then drains from the outlet into the septic drain field, also referred to as a leach field, drain field or seepage field, depending upon locality.
+One option for the effluent is the draining into the septic drain field, also referred to as a leach field, drain field or seepage field, depending upon locality.
 A percolation test is required prior to installation to ensure the porosity of the soil is adequate to serve as a drain field.

+Septic tank effluent can also be conveyed to a secondary treatment, typically constructed wetlands.
+Constructed wetlands benefit from the good performance of septic tanks at removing solids, which avoids them getting clogged quickly.

+Septic tank effluent can also be conveyed to a centralized treatment facility.

 The remaining impurities are trapped and eliminated in the soil, with the excess water eliminated through percolation into the soil, through evaporation, and by uptake through the root system of plants and eventual transpiration or entering groundwater or surface water.
 A piping network, often laid in a stone-filled trench (see weeping tile), distributes the wastewater throughout the field with multiple drainage holes in the network.
 The size of the drain field is proportional to the volume of wastewater and inversely proportional to the porosity of the drainage field.
 The entire septic system can operate by gravity alone or, where topographic considerations require, with inclusion of a lift pump.

 Certain septic tank designs include siphons or other devices to increase the volume and velocity of outflow to the drainage field.
 These help to fill the drainage pipe more evenly and extend the drainage field life by preventing premature clogging or bioclogging.

 An Imhoff tank is a two-stage septic system where the sludge is digested in a separate tank.
 This avoids mixing digested sludge with incoming sewage.
 Also, some septic tank designs have a second stage where the effluent from the anaerobic first stage is aerated before it drains into the seepage field.

 A properly designed and normally operating septic system is odour-free.
 Besides periodic inspection and emptying, a septic tank should last for decades with minimal maintenance, with concrete, fibreglass, or plastic tanks lasting about 50 years.